sktime/sktime/docs/source/get_involved/governance.rst

 ^^^^^^^^^^^

 Appointment to the CC is by nomination by a core developer and a vote by all core developers.
-A nomination will result in discussion which stay open for 5 days excluding weekends and then a vote by core developers which will stay open for 5 days excluding weekends.
+A nomination will result in discussion which stays open for 5 days excluding weekends and then a vote by core developers which will stay open for 5 days excluding weekends.
 Approval of appointment requires: